vestrel00/contacts-android/docs/testing/test-contacts-api.md

 }
 ```

-> The above code block is just pseudo-code for a dependency injection setup.
+> ℹ️ The above code block is just pseudo-code for a dependency injection setup.

 For example, if you are building a contacts app, you can add a "test" or "debug" mode such that only
 test contacts are;